saveenr/usql-tutorial/ch06-reading-and-writing-files.md

   USING Extractors.Csv( );
 ```

-## Getting the first N rows of a file
+## Getting the first N rows with EXTRACT

 ```